dropbox/nautilus-dropbox/HOWTO_PACKAGE.md

 7. Copy rpm_resources/.rpmmacros to ~/.rpmmacros

-8. Build all the packages with: `python build_packages.py`
+8. Build all the packages with: `python3 build_packages.py`

 If the build is successful, a tar of the output will be in: /tmp/nautilus-dropbox-release.tar.gz